samugit83/AutoCodeAgent2.0/README.md

 Each agent receives a unique prompt tailored to its task.
 For instance, one agent might focus on market analysis while another concentrates on operational planning.
 The key here is that the output of one agent can serve as a crucial input for another.
 This dependency is explicitly defined in the input_from_agents field.

 ### Incorporating External and Local Data:
 As agents execute their tasks, they may require additional context.
-The system dynamically fetches external data via web searches or local database queries (using the Llama Index) and incorporates this information into the agent’s prompt.
+The system dynamically fetches external data via web searches or local database queries (using the Llama Index) and incorporates this information into the agent's prompt.
 This ensures that every agent operates with the most relevant and up-to-date data available.

 ### Inter-Agent Communication via Observations:
-Each agent’s output is stored in the JSON chain under the observation attribute.
+Each agent's output is stored in the JSON chain under the observation attribute.
 Subsequent agents can access these observations, which serve as the foundational context for their own analysis.
 For example, if the Market Analysis agent produces a detailed report on competitor trends, the Marketing Strategy agent can leverage this output to develop targeted promotional plans.

 ### Dynamic Graph of Thought (EGOT) Integration:
 The integration of the EGOT (Evolving Graph of Thought) framework represents a fundamental feature that allows the system to generate more articulate and intelligent responses.
 When an agent completes its subtask, its output is used to update an evolving graph that maps not only the logical connections between various concepts, but also deeper contextual relationships.
 This dynamic graph serves as a "working memory" for the system, allowing it to: